ashade2020/challenge-chart-plot/README.md

 {type: 'data', timestamp: 1519780251299, os: 'windows', browser: 'chrome', min_response_time: 0.95, max_response_time: 1.18}
 {type: 'stop', timestamp: 1519780260210}

+8 - I'm assuming this example is part of a real time chart ploting system.
+Therefore, data should keep comming as a continuous stream.
+As a result, the Plot Engine is implemented a state machine that records the timestamp of the last stop event.
+If forecoming events have timestamp smaller than of equal to the last stop event, then they will be ignored.
+For example, if we plot the json data on item 7 and the try to plot it again with a small modification on the browser value, this new event block will be ignored for it has timestamps non-greater than 1519780260210.

 ## Testing

+Some basic unit tests can be found in the files ending with .spec.ts.
+This is the Angular pattern for testing.
+Obviously, dozens of test cases could be coded, but again: time is short.
+Hopefully my tests can prove I know how to do it... ;)

+## Browser Support

+This code is supposed to work in all major Browsers, including Edge and IE11.

 ################ ORIGINAL TEXT #################